strongdan/blog/_posts/2017-09-03-Magic-Functions.md

 <h3>Timing</h3>

-You can time how long a statement or expression takes to execute using `%time` and the CPU and wall clock times will be printed after execution. `%timeit` does virtually the same thing, but returns the average of the fastest three runs after 100,000 runs.
+You can time how long a statement or expression takes to execute using `%time` and the CPU and wall clock times will be printed after execution. `%timeit` does virtually the same thing, but returns the average of the fastest three times after 100,000 runs.

 <h3>Shell Commands</h3>